-With a foreword by urban geographer Dr. Oliver Zanetti Vandals and the City published in 2016 and launched at the Urban Spree Gallery, Berlin and The Photographers’ Gallery, London.
+With a foreword by urban geographer Dr. Oliver Zanetti Vandals and the City was published in 2016 and launched at the Urban Spree Gallery, Berlin and The Photographers’ Gallery, London.

 Featured in the Guardian and Huck Magazine in 2016.